j19sch/j19sch.github.io/posts/2025/20250216-optimizing-for-moments-of-discovery.md

 	- and all the other notes

 Last year I wrote about how [the difference between a requirement and a test case is the moment of discovery](link://slug/the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery).
-And how that means that [we should be intentional about our exploratory testing](link://slug/being-intentional-about-exploratory-testing).
-Exploratory testing is just one example of a bigger idea, however: optimizing for moments of discovery.
+And how that means that we should [be intentional about our exploratory testing](link://slug/being-intentional-about-exploratory-testing).
+Exploratory testing is just one example of a bigger idea, though: optimizing for moments of discovery.

 So what does that mean, optimizing for moments of discovery?
 Don't those moments just happen?
 Isn't that what serendipity is all about?
 I think it's fair to say that you can't make moments of discovery happen.
-You *can* make them more likely to happen, though.
-That you *can* optimize.
+You *can* make them more likely to happen.
+That you *can* optimize for.

-Before I go into two practices to optimize for moments of discovery, I want to talk about moving the moment of discovery, either earlier or later, for both requirements and test cases, i.e. for design and test.
+Before I go into two practices to optimize for these moments of discovery, I want to talk more generally about moving the moment of discovery, either earlier or later, for both requirements and test cases, i.e. for design and test.
 Because the two practices will do exactly that: moving the moment of discovery.

 <!-- TEASER_END -->

 # Moving the moment of discovery

 There is no escaping the order of the activities of design - build - test.
-You think of doing something, you do the something, you evaluate the something.
+You think of how to do something, you do the something, you evaluate the something.[^2]

-Even TDD does not escape this order.
-You write a test, you run the test.
-You write the code, you run the test.
-You refactor the code, you run the test.
-It does a great job of intermingling designing, building, and testing.
-But the order at the top-level is still: idea - build - evaluate.
+[^2]: Even TDD does not escape this order.
+First, you write a test and you run the test.
+Then you write the code and you run the test.
+Finally, you refactor the code and you run the test.
+It does a great job of intermingling designing, building, and testing at each step.
+But overall you still move from design to build to test.

-That means that the questions "Can we design earlier?" and "Can we test later?" are very different questions from "Can we design later?" and "Can we test earlier?"
-Designing earlier and testing later just pushes the first thing earlier and the last thing later.
-That's not that interesting.[^1] What's more interesting is keeping options open longer by designing later and getting sooner and richer feedback by testing earlier.
+That means that the questions *"Can we design earlier?"* and *"Can we test later?"* are very different questions from *"Can we design later?"* and *"Can we test earlier?"* Designing earlier and testing later just pushes the first thing earlier and the last thing later.
+That's not very interesting.[^1] What's more interesting is keeping options open longer by designing later and getting sooner and richer feedback by testing earlier.

 [^1]: There is value in deciding early what you can decide early and in testing late what you can test late.
 But that's more about optimizing design and test on their own than it is about optimizing when they happen in the overall process.

 ## Designing later

 Designing later means making decisions later.
 How late depends on how large the decision is.
 The smaller the decision, the closer you want to make it to when the actual code is written.
-Basically you don't want to reduce your options earlier than you really have to.
+Basically you don't want to decide things and thus reduce your options earlier than you really have to.
 That does require trust.
 Trust that you're heading in the right direction.
 That you're doing good work, even though a lot has not been decided yet.
-That you'll correctly spot that last responsible moment to make those decisions.
+That you'll correctly spot the last responsible moment to make those decisions.
+Because designing too late tends to lead to some unpleasant surprises.

 ## Testing earlier